Have you been thinking about sorting your life admin but don’t know where to start?

-Have you ever thought if something happened to you, where would your loved ones be able to quickly find all the important documents?
-Investment details, insurance policies, will, house deeds, banking etc.
+Have you ever thought if something happened to you would your loved ones be able to quickly find all the important documents?
+Investment details, insurance policies, will, house deeds, banking info, etc.

 If your answer is “they couldn’t”, then do something about it… now.

-Buy a good old fashioned expandable file from Officeworks and get collecting.
-Then, once you’re finished, tell loved ones where to find it.
-You’ll feel an enormous sense of relief and your partner will sleep better at night.
+Buy one of those handy expandable file from Officeworks and get collecting.
+Then, once you’re finished, tell your loved ones where to find it.
+You’ll feel a huge sense of relief and maybe your partner will sleep better at night.